juliemiller/chess/README.md

 1. Download the repo [here](https://github.com/juliemiller/chess/archive/master.zip)
 2. Open the project directory in the terminal
-3. Run the command '$ ruby lib/game.rb' to start the game
+3. Run the command `$ ruby lib/game.rb` to start the game
+4. The game will begin, follow the onscreen instructions to play.
+Enjoy!